stevgarcia/databricks-Free-edition/pipelines/README.md

 - It creates a streaming table to get the products data with defined EXPECTATIONS.
 - It creates a streaming table to get the customers data with defined EXPECTATIONS.

 - **Silver layer**: it creates an enriched streamings views on top of the streaming tables from the bronze layer.
-It supports the Change data capture with the use of the flow AUTOCDC and apply simple transformations.
+It supports the Change data capture with the use of the flow AUTOCDC and applies simple transformations.

+- **Gold layer**: it creates the dimensions with the user of streaming tables on top of the enriched views from silver layer usin AUTOCDC and supporting SCD type 2.

+- **Business view**: the business_sales view is a materialized view that comes from the join etween fact_sales and dim_product